vickbarca11/soccer_app/README.md

 ![alt text](frontend/img/epl_match_table_top.png) ![alt text](frontend/img/epl_match_table_bottom.png)
 ![alt text](frontend/img/epl_match_hum_press.png)
 #### Current Weather Updates at 1:30pm
-* Home Stadium: St. James' Park
+* Home Stadium: St. James' Park, Newcastle's home stadium
 * Temperature: 14C
 * Wind Speeds: 24km/hr --> 6.67m/s
 * Humidty: 41%
 * Pressure: 1008.13mb
 * Cloud Coverage: Seems clear ~ 0%
 ### The two images above were captured around 1:30pm (EST) on April 16th, 1 hour before the start of the match.
 Newcastle United is hosting Crystal Palace at their home stadium.
 Newcastle United is ranked 4th in the table, while Crystal Palace is ranked 12th.
 The probability online shows in favor of Newcastle United winning at 58%.
-The app below with defined parameters as close as possible show us the probability of Newcastle winning at 54.18%.
+The app below with defined parameters as close as possible show us the probability of Newcastle winning at 55.72%.

 ![alt text](frontend/img/epl_match_app_top.png) ![alt text](frontend/img/epl_match_app_bottom.png)

 ## English Premier League Goal Scoring Predictions:
 ![alt text](frontend/img/epl_match_ars_goal.png)

 ### This goal was scored by Arsenal's Declan Rice on March 9th against Manchester United during a regular premier league season match.
 The goal was scored between the 73rd and 74th minute, by Declan Rice (midfielder) during a regular play.
-Adjusting the parameters below to match this play as close as possible, we see that the probability of scoring was about 54.36% for this shot.
+Adjusting the parameters below to match this play as close as possible, we see that the probability of scoring was about 53.67% for this shot.

 ![alt text](frontend/img/epl_match_ars_goal_app_top.png) ![alt text](frontend/img/epl_match_ars_goal_app_bottom.png)